 "Next we went to the old town square.
-There were many tourists and local folk around as it is a holiday - Corpus Christi.
-We went into 2 churches which were were very beautiful.
+There were many tourists and local folk around as it is the holiday of Corpus Christi.
+We went into two churches which were were very beautiful.
 Pauline took us to some small passageways to show us how the renovations were taking place in some buildings, and to the remnant of the old city wall and gate into the old city.
 We had hot chocolate that was so very thick you could practically chew it.
 YUM!!!!
 We also ate some traditional Polish food for dinner, bigos (hunter's stew, with meat, cabbage, plums and wine), and Steve had a Polish beer.
 We took the tram home on our own as Paulina had gone to visit her grandmother with her parents, since it is also Mother's Day here.”

 In the evening Paulina led us through the board game of Kolejka (which means "Queue"), which she says is used to teach children what life was like in a planned economy with goods shortages, grinding inflation and long queues for every delivery, waiting as many as 48 hours in line.
 It was satirical but representative of a time she herself remembers, and she is only 25 years old.
 She showed us a photo of toilet paper rolls sold on strings, and remembers her father coming home proudly wearing a “toilet paper necklace“.

-May 27th - We spent the afternoon at
+May 27th: We spent

 the afternoon at Schindler's Factory, where I learned a great

 deal more than I'd known before about the fate of Krakow’s

 Jewish community.
 At Paulina’s I read more history in her

 collection of books for guests.
 In the evening Deb and I went to

 a CS international pot luck at a coffee shop/bar, a pretty odd

-participants; I think some sort of
+blame the Polish participants.
+I think some sort of

 shyness mixed with inertia was at play.
 They were not

-quick to create a place for my chair at the table, and when I squeezed in my immediate
+quick to create a place for my chair at the table, and when I

-sat alone at another table in the
+odd about it that I got up and sat alone at another table in the

 room.
 They softened up when Deb began to talk to some

 older women in the group and produced some maple fudge to share,

 so I went to squeeze in beside her and met a couple of younger

 ladies from Holland and France who were in Poland on an Erasmus

 student exchange program.

-lives in a hole beneath the castle,
+fire-breathing dragon that lives in a hole beneath the castle,

 then rested in the cool basement of Coffee11, where we were able

 to use their wifi to let Ewa know where to find us.
-Ewa guided us all around the town
+Ewa guided

 restaurants that we hadn't already seen, and we snacked on

 various Polish menu items and beer.
 Paulina invited Ewa to

 come back to her house where they trained Deborah to use her new

 Polish SIM card and I peeled veggies to put in Paulina’s

 Thermomix machine.
 This is a fine machine which chops,

-sweet potato soup in about twenty minutes flat.
+about twenty minutes flat.
 Paulina’s boyfriend Jacek joined us

-and we had a great meal that included
+and we had a great meal that included Deb's special salad,

 dessert.
 Later Ewa reproduced the soup for her boyfriend

 Chris in Dresden, and pronounced it an excellent addition to her

 May 30th.
 We rode into Borek Faleki with Mirek and Iza, took the tram into town and toured the underground museum below the main market building.
-The museum was ok, but the most useful part was a series of 5 English films near the end that covered the history of Krakow quite well.
+The museum was ok, but the most useful part was a series of five English films near the end that covered the history of Krakow quite well.
 We stepped out for lunch at Polski Smaki,the second of three visits we made there.
 No wifi, but the food is cheap and tasty, and we ate traditional dishes.
 I had Bigos three times, and Deborah had goulash over potato pancakes, and golabki (cabbage rolls).

 In the evening we attended Mirek and Izabel's small group dance class, which they do twice a week in the gym at a local school.
 We were a bit lost, but had fun watching and we tried out a few steps ourselves.

-assistance, we learned which bus to take to
+With Mirek’s assistance, we learned which bus to take to

 the Salt Mine, which was a fascinating use of our morning.
-I used Here Maps and
+I

-versus "were", etc. We could have chosen to visit
+used Here Maps and Triposo to track our progress.
+We could have chosen to visit

 Auschwitz, but that's a dark memory that we've seen enough